devcjohn/cj.cafe/README.md

 ## Infra TODO:

-make bucket publicly accessible?
+- make bucket publicly accessible?
-In Cloudformation, add 404 and 403 redirects to index.html with 200 OK
+- In Cloudformation, add 404 and 403 redirects to index.html with 200 OK
+- Better nginx error pages
+- Route all traffic to cj.cafe
+- Use Github Actions to auto deploy latest code.